You are here: Home page > Gadgets > MP3 players

 Just like "iPod," "MP3" became a generic name for digital music players—but just because you have an MP3 player (or an iPod, for that matter), it doesn't mean you have to play MP3 files on it.
 There are numerous other forms of encoding digital music (representing music in digitally coded form) and most MP3 players will play quite a few different ones. iPods, for example, will happily play MP3s, but iTunes will generally sell you files with a suffix M4A.
 What's the difference?
 M4A files are compressed with a newer and more efficient algorithm (mathematical method) than MP3s, which gives files of similar size but higher quality.

-Although I've talked a lot about iPods in this article, don't assume that the two are synonymous: you can play an MP3 file on almost anything, from a desktop computer to some ebook readers.
-In other words, just because you want to listen to digital music, it doesn't follow that you have to get an iPod.
+Although I've talked a lot about iPods in this article, don't assume that the two are synonymous: you can play an MP3 file on almost anything, from desktop computers and smartphones to digital photo frames and ebook readers.
+In other words, just because you want to listen to digital music, it doesn't follow that you have to get yourself something like an iPod.

 Virtually every modern smartphone has a built-in music player that can handle MP3 and similar formats, though you will probably need to add a 32GB or 64GB SD card to give yourself enough memory to hold an entire music library.
 When my iPod Touch died after a surprisingly short life, I decided I'd had enough of Apple technology and, instead of replacing it with a newer model, simply bought myself an Android phone.
 I can buy MP3s from all kinds of online stores, some of which will store MP3s straight onto my phone.
 Alternatively, I can buy MP3 albums on my computer and copy them across with a USB lead—just like I used to do with my iPods.
 To be fair, I find the sound quality of both my old iPods far better than that of my Android smartphone, even using the same fine headphones; it's my opinion that the soundcard in an iPod is much better—gives much richer, more detailed sound—than the one in a standard Android phone.
 So that's another thing to bear in mind if you're thinking about switching away from Apple: will your large music library still sound as good?
 Try listening to your music on a friend's phone before you buy one of your own, if you possibly can.